Paratii-Video/paratii-js/docs/paratii-ipfs.md

 ##  `ipfs.uploader.addAndTrancode`

-The function `addAndTranscode` is an abbreviation for the following pattern:
+The function `uploadAndTranscode` is an abbreviation for the following pattern:

     ipfs.upload(file, {
       onDone: function(file) {